jonathonwang/webpack-typescript-starter/README.md

 `webpack --watch` Watch for changes in Typescript and Sass assets and compiles

-Check `webpack.config.js` to change setup or add addional plugins
+Check `webpack.config.js` to change setup or add additional plugins